muut/wordpress-plugin/readme.txt

 The update to version 3.0 is a major update that enhances the plugin experience in a large way.
 The update _does_ support all of the earlier plugin functionality (such as the shortcodes), but we recommend updating when you have a little bit of time to experiment and ensure that everything continues to work as expected.
 We hope you enjoy the new version!

 == Changelog ==

+= 3.0.4 =
+Notes

+* S3 bucket now accepts just the bucket name rather than the full URL.
+Should adjust transparently, but a very small group of users may need to change by hand (the plugin will notify).

+Bug Fixes

+* Fixed problem where SEO link was not displaying for some signed communities.
+* Added admin notifications for small permissions problems, such as unwriteable .htaccess or inaccessible uploads directory.
+* Various small bug fixes.

 = 3.0.3.1 =
 Notes